scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 :label: fig:vm_head_frozenct_ome_zarr
 :placeholder: figures/vm-head-frozenct-ome-zarr-snapshot.png

-Visible Male frozen head computed tomography (CT) OME-Zarr volume, generated and visualized with ITK-Wasm.
+Visible Male [@NLM_VisibleHumanMale] frozen head computed tomography (CT) OME-Zarr volume, generated with ITK-Wasm.
 There are three resolution scales, which can be selected with the _Image Scale_ buttons.
 Reduced resolutions are smoothed with a gaussian filter to avoid aliasing artifacts.

 :::{iframe} https://scipy-2024-itk-wasm-vm-head-frozenct-ome-zarr.netlify.app/
 :width: 100%